dbx834-bodhi/bodhi-beta-docs/dev.md

 ## Knowledge base

 A very important part of Bodhi will be it's knowledge base.
-The purpose of having such a support system is to **enable successful implementation and adoption of Bodhi** when an end-user chooses to subscribe to Bodhi.
+The purpose of having such a support system is to **enable successful implementation and adoption of Bodhi** when an end-user subscribe to Bodhi.
 The knowledge base can be categorised as,

 * Static knowledge base - guides and tutorials, support articles, introductory articles, frequently-asked-questions, video tutorials, introductory videos, articles about use cases and benefits, etc
 * Responsive support - contact us form, ticketing, forums, call support, training, etc